elunna/hackem/hackem_changelog.md

     - Implemented from the Lethe Patch (without the lethe water)
     - I added this branch just after Medusa's Island.
     - Gulf of nkai levels at combined at the bottom of lethe gorge.
-    - Import the lower castle dungeon - as a separate mini branch
+    - Import the lower castle dungeon as a separate mini branch

 - [x] Gehennom
     - no longer a series of mazes, but are mines-style levels with lava.
-    - Areas such as the Sanctum and the entrance to the Wizard's Tower have also been adjusted,
+    - Areas such as the Sanctum and the entrance to the Wizard's Tower have also been adjusted.
-    - and Cerberus now guards the entrance to Gehennom.
+    - Cerberus now guards the entrance to Gehennom.
     - Vlad the Impaler's tower has undergone a complete revamp.
     - Vibrating square: messages when player is near